1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Olson has served as private counsel to two Presidents, Ronald W. Reagan and George W. Bush, in addition to serving those two Presidents in high-level positions in the Department of Justice.
 He has twice been awarded the United States Department of Justice’s Edmund J. Randolph Award, its highest award for public service and leadership, and also received the Department of Defense’s Distinguished Public Service Award, its highest civilian award, for his advocacy in the courts of the United States, including the Supreme Court.
 He also received the American Bar Association Medal, its highest award for “exceptionally distinguished service by a lawyer or lawyers to the cause of American jurisprudence.”

-Mr. Olson is a member of the Council of the Administrative Conference of the United States; the Commission on White House Fellowships; a member of the Board of Trustees of the Ronald Reagan Presidential Foundation; a member of the Board of Visitors of the Federalist Society; the Board of Directors of the Knight First Amendment Institute at Columbia University; and the 9/11 Pentagon Memorial Foundation.
+Mr. Olson is a member of the Commission on White House Fellowships; a member of the Board of Trustees of the Ronald Reagan Presidential Foundation; a member of the Board of Visitors of the Federalist Society; the Board of Directors of the Knight First Amendment Institute at Columbia University; and the 9/11 Pentagon Memorial Foundation; and a Senior Fellow, Administrative Conference of the United States.
 He was a visiting scholar at the National Constitution Center in 2007.
-He served on the President’s Privacy and Civil Liberties Oversight Board from 2006 to 2008.
+He served on the President’s Privacy and Civil Liberties Oversight Board from 2006 to 2008; and of the Council of the Administrative Conference of the United States from 2010 to 2020.
 He was Co-Chair of the Knight Commission on the Information Needs of Communities in a Democracy from 2008-2009, and served two terms on the Board of Directors of the National Center for State Courts.

 Mr. Olson is a Fellow of both the American College of Trial Lawyers and the American Academy of Appellate Lawyers.
 He has been repeatedly listed in legal publications as one of the nation’s leading appellate lawyers.
 The late New York Times columnist William Safire described Mr. Olson as his generation’s “most persuasive advocate” before the Supreme Court and “the most effective Solicitor General in decades.”